Britain's Next Top Model series 6: Episode 10

-The tables turn on the final five when Nicky Johnston sets them a challenge to be the photographer on a shoot based in their model house.
+The tables turn on the top five when Nicky Johnston sets them a challenge to be the photographer on a shoot based in their model house.
 Then the girls have to perform a relaxed yet sexy photo shoot with George Lamb, before being photographed with a rugby team by legendary Terry O'Neill.
 Amelia, Joy and Tiffany were praised for both their photo's, Alisha managed to produce a phenomenal photo with George Lamp but her wasp shot was considered a miss, Charlotte's wasp shot on the other hand received strong positive criticism but her photo with George Lamp was too commercial, At elimination, Elle says for Charlotte and Joy to both pack their bags, because they (as well as the other three girls) are going overseas to Malaysia, meaning that no one would be eliminated.